Fynx/BuriedSecrets/src/DataManager/README.md

     key value
     ...

+Where 'value' is
+- an int: 123
+- a string: string
+- a map from strings to strings: [key value, key value, ...]

 Warning:
 Every prototype must have a non-empty field with key name and string as a value.
 Otherwise the prototype is invalid!